awsdocs/aws-lambda-developer-guide/doc_source/vpc.md

 ## Configuring a Lambda Function for Amazon VPC Access<a name="vpc-configuring"></a>

 You add VPC information to your Lambda function configuration using the `VpcConfig` parameter, either at the time you create a Lambda function \(see [CreateFunction](API_CreateFunction.md)\), or you can add it to the existing Lambda function configuration \(see [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)\)\.
 Following are AWS CLI examples:
 + The `create-function` CLI command specifies the `--vpc-config` parameter to provide VPC information at the time you create a Lambda function\.
-Note that the `--runtime` parameter specifies `python3.6`\.
-You can also use `python2.7`\.

   ```
   $ aws lambda create-function \
   --function-name ExampleFunction \
-  --runtime python3.6 \
+  --runtime go1.x \
   --role execution-role-arn \
   --zip-file fileb://path/app.zip \
   --handler app.handler \